 - Interior Headroom: 39.6 inches in the 1st row; 41.4 inches in the 2nd row

-The Mercedes Metris is a new van to the North American market, being introduced in 2015.
+The Mercedes Metris is a new van introduced to the North American market in 2015.
 With the cargo version of this van, you can pick from a standard or long wheelbase.
 It’s available in two lengths – standard and extended.

 This small camper van for sale has a turbocharged 2.0-liter, 4-cylinder engine with a 7-speed transmission.
 The Mercedes Metris can carry more than the other vans with a maximum payload of 2,502 pounds.
 Compare that to the Nissan NV200, which has a payload of 1,480 pounds.